lars159/SpringAngular/part_4/README.md

-## PART 4
+## PART 3
-In this part you will learn how to use external api and styling your application.
+In this part we going to extend our rest server with login server.

 ### Assignment
-1. Use extrnal and from server  traffic api to populate traffic
+1. Add login on Server.
-2. Use the api to add comments to each traffic.
+2. Add comments check that you are logged in
-3. (Optional) Use http://getbootstrap.com/css/ and add some more nice css classes
+3. Add @Secured"ROLE_USER"/"ROLE_ADMIN"
-4. add Unittest
+5. (Optional) Create unitest